Recent Posts

 Identifying suicide risks

 Risk factors do not cause or predict suicide.
-However, identifying risks brings awareness of the possibility that someone will consider suicide.
+However, identifying risks helps you be aware of the possibility that someone may consider suicide.

 Common suicide risks include: